Star lifting: Centrifugal acceleration

 An alternative to the Huff-n-Puff method for using the toroidal magnetic field to increase solar wind outflow involves placing the ring stations in a polar orbit rather than an equatorial one.
 The two magnetic nozzles would then be located on the star's equator.
 To increase the rate of outflow through these two equatorial jets, the ring system would be rotated around the star at a rate significantly faster than the star's natural rotation.
 This would cause the stellar atmosphere swept up by the magnetic field to be flung outward.

 This method suffers from a number of significant complications compared to the others.
 Rotating the ring in this manner would require the ring stations to use powerful rocket thrust, requiring both large rocket systems and a large amount of reaction mass.
 This reaction mass can be "recycled" by directing the rockets' exhausts so that it impacts the star's surface, but harvesting fresh reaction mass from the star's outflow and delivering it to the ring stations in sufficient quantity adds still more complexity to the system.
 Finally, the resulting jets would spiral outward from the star's equator rather than emerging straight from the poles; this could complicate harvesting it, as well as the arrangement of the Dyson sphere powering the system.

 Harvesting lifted mass

 The material lifted from a star will emerge in the form of plasma jets hundreds or thousands of astronomical units long, primarily composed of hydrogen and helium and highly diffuse by current engineering standards.
 The details of extracting useful materials from this stream and storing the vast quantities that would result have not been extensively explored.
 One possible approach is to purify useful elements from the jets using extremely large-scale mass spectrometry, cool them by laser cooling, and condense them on particles of dust for collection.
 An alternative method could involve using large solenoids to slow the jets down and separate out the components.
 Electricity would also be generated via this system.
 Small artificial gas giant planets could be constructed from excess hydrogen and helium to store it for future use.
 Excess gas could also be used to build new earthlike planets to custom specifications.

+In the case of the Solar System, one possible use for material harvested from the Sun would be to add it to Jupiter.
+Increasing Jupiter's mass about 100-fold would turn it into a star, allowing it to supply energy to its moons and also to the asteroid belt.
+However, this would have to be done carefully to avoid catastrophically changing the orbits of other bodies in the Solar System.